davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   asm ("fyl2xp1" : "=t" (result) : "0" (x), "u" (y) : "st(1)");

 ..
 Copyright (C) 1988-2015 Free Software Foundation, Inc.
    This is part of the GCC manual.

-..
    For copying conditions, see the file gcc.texi.

-   Most of this node appears by itself (in a different place) even

-.. when the INTERNALS flag is clear.
-Passages that require the internals
+   Most of this node appears by itself (in a different place) even when the INTERNALS flag is clear.
+Passages that require the internals manual's context are conditionalized to appear only in the internals manual.

 :: _constraints:

-Constraints for ``asm`` Operands operand constraints, ``asm`` constraints, ``asm``
-``asm`` constraints

-Here are specific details on what constraint letters you can use with ``asm`` operands.
+Constraints for ``asm`` Operandsoperand constraints, ``asm``constraints, ``asm````asm`` constraintsHere are specific details on what constraint letters you can use with
+``asm`` operands.
 Constraints can say whether
 an operand may be in a register, and which kinds of register; whether the